ExplicITConsulting/ExplicITConsulting.github.io/docs/services.md

 subtitle: We help you to be successful on an individual, team and company level
 description: Support for Open-Source.
 Export-RecipientPermissions.
 Set-OutlookSignatures Benefactor Circle.
 Product and Service Management.
 Digital Advisory.
 Program and Portfolio Management.
 Auditing.
 Technics and Technology Consulting.
 ---
+# What we stand for
-# ExplicIT stands for specific, clear and detailed IT consulting.
-Bold and future-oriented, always realistic and without steam talk.
+**ExplicIT stands for specific, clear and detailed IT consulting.
+Bold and future-oriented, always realistic and without steam talk.**

 We bridge gaps, with our heads in the sky and our feet firmly on the ground.